JesseEmond/matasano-cryptopals/README.md

   while len(M) > 1 or next(iter(M))[0] != next(iter(M))[1]:
       if len(M) > 1:
-          # Step 2.b: Searching with mroe than one interval left.
+          # Step 2.b: Searching with more than one interval left.
           s = next(si for si in range(s+1, n) if oracle_s(si))
       else:
           # Step 2.c: Searching with one interval left.